gmc-code/PC-microbit-micropython/docs/breadboard_projects/Combined_iteration_using_zip.rst

 | Each tuple has an element from each of the initial lists.
 | A list of tuples can be iterated over using the syntax: ``for num, letter in tuple_list:``

-| The code below has 2 lists that are interated over together via the zip function.
+| The code below has 2 lists that are iterated over together via the zip function.

 .. code-block:: python